Azdaroth/Azdaroth.github.io/source/_posts/2017-05-28-ruby-memoization-||-equals-vs-defined-syntax.markdown

 ## Memoization gotcha

-Ok, we now know the difference between `||=` and `defined?` operators, why should we bother in the context of memoization?
+Ok, we know understand the difference between `||=` and `defined?` operators, why should we bother in the context of memoization?

 Imagine that you have a following method in some object: